Erich Weinert

-Erich Bernhard Gustav Weinert (4 August 1890 – 20 April 1953) was a German Communist writer and a member of the Communist Party of Germany (KPD).
+Erich Bernhard Gustav Weinert (4 August 1890 – 20 April 1953) was a German Communist writer, poet and a member of the Communist Party of Germany (KPD).

 Early life

 Weinert was born in 1890 in Magdeburg to a family supporting the Social Democratic Party of Germany.
 He attended a boys' school in Magdeburg and, from 1908 to 1910, he visited the arts, crafts and trade school in the city and went to an art school in Berlin in 1912.
 He later joined the military, where he participated as an officer during World War I. It was during his time as a soldier that he was attracted to the revolutionary ideology.
 After the war, he went to Leipzig and worked as an actor and lecture artist, joining the Communist Party of Germany in 1929.
 Meanwhile, he made various works.

 Literary career

 Weinert started writing in 1921.
 From the very beginning, his poems were thoroughly anti-imperialist.
 In the second half of the 1920s, Weinert's work leaned towards portraying the struggles of the German proletariat.
 In 1929, he joined the Communist Party of Germany.
 Weinert's works were always political, and the role of political poet, agitator, and satirist were gradually assumed, as best seen in his collections Theater of the Apes (1925) and Erich Weinert Speaks (1930).